quixio/quix-streams/docs/connectors/sinks/csv-sink.md

 A basic sink to write processed data to a single CSV file.

-It's meant to be used mostly for local debugging of the app.
+It's meant to be used mostly for local debugging.

 ## How To Use CSV Sink